Uroš II, Grand Prince of Serbia: Life

-Uroš II was the son of Uroš I, Grand Prince of Serbia (r. ca. 1112–1145) and Anna Diogenissa, granddaughter of Byzantine Emperor Romanos IV Diogenes.
-He had two brothers: Desa and Beloš, and a sister: Helena, who married Béla II of Hungary.
+Uroš II was the son of Uroš I, Grand Prince of Serbia (r. ca. 1112–1145) and Anna, a Byzantine noblewoman.
+He had two brothers: Desa and Beloš, and two sistere: Helena (who married Béla II of Hungary), and Maria (who married Conrad II of Znojmo).

 In 1141, Béla II died and was succeeded by his son Géza II who was still a child.
 Helena and Beloš (who joined Helena in Hungary after the marriage, and received the title of dux), became the official regents of Hungary until September 1146.
 In 1145, Beloš receives the title of comes palatinus, the highest court title - meaning he could substitute for the King when necessary.
 Beloš had close ties with Uroš II, and they were able to count on each other in times of trouble.
 In 1149, Beloš' Hungarian army aids Uroš II against the Byzantines.

 Desa is mentioned in a charter dated 1150 as "Dessa Dioclie, Terbunie et Zacholmie dux", i.e. the Duke of Duklja, Travunija and Zahumlje.

 In 1150, Uroš II swore loyalty to the Emperor, and demanded that Desa be put in prison.
 He recovered his title and lands, and Desa also swore loyalty, and was recognized as ruler of the Dalmatian lands.
 The two brothers were to rule the appointed regions as Manuel's vassals.
 The event is part of what would become a competition between the Byzantine Emperor and Holy Roman Emperor that would soon move into Hungary.

 In 1151, Manuel I declares war on Hungary.
 This was due to the fact that Hungary had aided Serbia in its revolts against Byzantine rule.
 Byzantine troops are sent into Srem and across the Danube.
 The Byzantines caused great destruction and then withdrew, the operation being strictly punitive, with no occupation of lands.
 Géza soon signed a peace treaty.
 Over the next 20 years, there were to be 10 campaigns against Hungary.
 Manuel I was able to keep the Hungarians under control in the Balkans, at the expense of abandoning the Norman conflict.

 In 1153 or 1155, Desa ousts him.
 The pro-Hungarian faction at the Serbian court was upset with the Byzantine overlordship.
 In autumn 1154, Manuel I settles the dispute between Uroš II and Desa.
-The Emperor restored Uroš II in 1155 or 1156, and gave the deposed Desa an appanage of Dendra near Niš.
+The Emperor restored Uroš II in 1155 or 1156, and gave the deposed Desa an appanage of Dendra, a prosperous and populous area near Niš.

 In 1161/1162, Uroš II is replaced by Beloš, who rules briefly, before returning to his office in Hungary and Croatia.